wakaty0428-blip/SVEN_LoRA/README.md

 $ python print_results.py --eval_dir ../experiments/sec_eval/sec-eval-350m-lm
 ```

-I also created useful file to run both security rate evaluation and print at the same time shown as below;
+For running these steps from running `sec_eval.py` to running `print_results.py` in a sequence, I also created useful file to run both security rate evaluation and print at the same time shown as below;
 ```console
 $ python grid_sec_eval_lora.py
 ```